Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 Since the review units have gone out I’ve had a few people mention the sticking of the left Shift key when pressed.
 I was also affected by this.
 My solution was to remove a small amount of the lube with a cotton bud.

 Just like the Race 3 the keycaps on the ViBE are very tight.
 This may cause problems when removing them in order to replace or clean the keyboard.
 Just be gentle when doing when removing keycaps.
 It’s better to wiggle the keycap off slowly than destroy a switch entirely.

-Also a switch puller included in the package would be nice.
+Also, a switch puller included in the package would be nice.

 After changing the switches from tactile to clicky, the ViBE has really stood out.
 Having SA profile sitting atop clicky switches really brought out the sound and character of the keycaps.

-This has made the ViBE and absolute delight to use for the past week.
+This has made the ViBE an absolute delight to use for the past week.
 I’ve been excited to type on it, and whenever I’ve needed to crunch numbers I’ve been able to do so at a much faster rate.

-It did take me a little while to go back to using a numpad over the top number row.
+It did take me a little while to go back to using a Numpad over-the-top number row.
 Similarly, a slight adjustment to the positioning of the arrow keys was necessary.

-Some people may be divided about the tiny partition between the numpad and the rest of the keyboard.
-To me it’s the differentiator of numbers and letters, something that I like as it’s just the right size.
+Some people may be divided about the tiny partition between the Numpad and the rest of the keyboard.
+To me, it’s the differentiator of numbers and letters, something that I like as it’s just the right size.

 A few minor twerks should enable anyone who buys this keyboard to truly enjoy it.
 Removing a little lube was necessary for my left Shift key to stop sticking.

 I hope Vortex takes my advice and makes a firmware that toggles from number row to F-row for those that need it.
 It’s not something I use but I can see the benefit of having a dedicated F-row.